black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 # Step 25
 Now that you have a better understanding of how to find the median for odd and even lists of numbers, you can remove all your test code from the previous steps.

+# Step 26
+Now it is time to apply what you have learned to the getMedian function.

+Inside your getMedian function, check if the length of array is even.
+If it is, find the middle two numbers, calculate their mean, and return the result.
+If the length of array is odd, return the middle number.

+Make sure to work with the sorted array to find the middle numbers.

+Also if you need help, refer back to the previous few steps to see how to find the median for an array.